Hixson High School

-Hixson High School is a public high school in the Hamilton County Schools system located in the Chattanooga, Tennessee, suburb of Hixson, with grades 9-12.
+Hixson High School is a public high school for grades 9–12 in the Hamilton County Schools system located in Hixson, a suburb of Chattanooga, Tennessee, USA.

 History

 Hixson High School was founded in 1909.
 Its current site opened in 1966.
-It has been accredited by the Southern Association of Colleges and Schools since 1959.
-Hixson High had grades 10-12 until the fall of 1993 when it welcomed its first freshman class.
+It has been accredited by the Southern Association of Colleges and Schools since 1959.The school had only grades 10-12 until fall 1993, when it welcomed its first freshman class.

 School honors

 In 1984, Hixson High was awarded the Carnegie Award for School Excellence and was recognized as one of the top six high schools in Tennessee.
 In 1984 and 1985, the U.S. Department of Education recognized Hixson as a National School of Excellence.

 Campus

 Overcrowding at the former site of Hixson High resulted in plans being made, beginning in 1964, for a new school facility.
-The new (current) school building, two miles from the old school site, was dedicated in 1966.
-A two-story wing to the school for the mathematics, music, and foreign language departments was added in 1986.
-Ground was broken in 1992 for another addition which includes classrooms, chemistry labs, home ec labs, a student publication room, teacher work areas, locker space, and an expanded music department.
+The new school building, two miles from the old school site, was dedicated in 1966.
+A two-story wing to the school for the mathematics, music and foreign language departments was added in 1986.
+Ground was broken in 1992 for another addition which includes classrooms, chemistry laboratories, home economics laboratories, a student publication room, teacher work areas, locker space, and an expanded music department.
 In 1977, Hixson Community Stadium was dedicated at the new school, the result of a community effort to move the football team's home games from the former school location.